 Don’t worry too much about the initial status of your customer acquisition unit economics and tracking capabilities, the Virtuous Webstore is an iterative process focused on continuous refinement of each core activity.

 Now that you’ve acquired customers on your webstore, it’s time to nurture them into lifelong customers.
 Acquiring a customer that places just one order is not nearly as economically viable or interesting as acquiring customers that place multiple orders per year.
 In this stage, we focus on maximizing your customer lifetime value.
-Selling to existing customers is a lot more cost effective than acquiring new customers.
+Selling to existing customers is a much more cost effective way to increase ecommerce sales than acquiring new customers.